No matter what, your wedding day will be fabulous.

 WEST END CARNIVAL & PLYMOUTH MARKETS 60TH ANNIVERSARYThis summer we are bringing the sights, sounds and smells of Carnival to the West End.
 Plymouth City Centre Company and Plymouth Market will host a day full of FREE family fun around the West End of the city centre.31st August

 These are JUST SIX of our chosen things to do this AUGUST – but there are SO many more!
 Visit Plymouth’s amazing What’s On Page this link will take you directly to the whole of Augusts events.
 Simply CLEAR FILTERS to find out more about the rest of 2019 and beyond!

-In light of recent government announcements we are currently closed.
-We very much look forward to welcoming you back to the New Continental soon.
+In light of recent UK government announcements we are set to reopen on Monday 17th May 2021.
+We look forward to welcoming you back soon.